Hot and cold water systems - things to consider

 Hot water cylinder/calorifier

-A visual check, where possible on internal surfaces of cylinders for scale and sludge
+Carry out a visual check, when possible, on internal surfaces of cylinders for scale and sludge.

-Check to ensure tank remains clean, at least annually.
+Check to ensure the tank remains clean, at least annually.

-Useful to sample water from hot water cylinders to note condition
+It is useful to sample water from hot water cylinders to note the condition.

 Water temperature

-Check flow and return temperatures at calorifiers.
-Outgoing water should be at least 60 °C
+Check the flow and return temperatures at calorifiers.
+Outgoing water should be at least 60°C.

 Check representative outlets for temperature as above on a rotational basis.

-The water temperature should be at least 50 °C within one minute of running the water
+The water temperature should be at least 50°C within 1 minute of running the water.

-The water supply to the TMV should be at least 50 °C within one minute of running the water
+The water supply to the TMV should be at least 50°C within 1 minute of running the water.

-Hot water should be stored at 60 °C at least in order to kill legionella bacteria.
+Hot water should be stored at 60°C at least to kill legionella bacteria.
 The thermometer pocket at the top of the cylinder and on the return leg, if fitted, is a useful point for accurate temperature measurement.
-If installed, these measurements could be carried out by a building management system .
+If installed, these measurements could be carried out by a building management system.

-This check makes sure that the supply and return temperatures on each hot water loop are unchanged, ie the loop is functioning as required.
+This check makes sure the supply and return temperatures on each hot water loop are unchanged (the loop is functioning as required).

 Selection of representative outlets should be assessment-driven to ensure the entire system is covered over a period of time.